MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/leadership-connection.md

 ## Step 2: Create a leadership community in Yammer
 Communities in Yammer help employees share knowledge, engage with others in the employee experience, and provide a social platform for company-wide communications.
 It can also be used to drive leadership engagement by providing a central place for your conversations, documents, events, and updates.
 Yammer can help you host a live event with [moderated Q&A](https://support.microsoft.com/office/drive-engagement-in-a-classic-yammer-live-event-c0244ad8-6dcb-419c-add9-2e4a00543412) for up to 10,000 attendees.
-Get inspired about how to use Yammer in your organization by viewing the [Yammer look book](https://teamworktools.azurewebsites.net/yammer/Yammer Lookbook.pdf).

 ![Image of the leadership connection Yammer community.](media/lc-yammer-community.png)